Other Fellowship Programs

 William P. Fuller Fellowship in Peacebuilding

 In 2004, The Asia Foundation’s Board of Trustees established the William P. Fuller Fellowship in Peacebuilding to honor Dr. Fuller at the conclusion of his 15-year tenure as president of the Foundation.
 This tribute reflects the organization’s long-standing interest in the field and Dr. Fuller’s personal concern for furthering the professional development of a cadre of young Asians with leadership potential and a commitment to advancing knowledge and experience regarding the management of subnational conflicts.
-The fellowship award supports a cohort of three Fuller Fellows each year for extended leadership training and professional development, a study tour and seminars with leading peacebuilding experts and institutions in the United States, a flexible $5,000 USD grant to support their individually tailored projects or advance professional goals, and extended engagement with LeadEx and the Foundation’s Conflict & Fragility programs.
+The fellowship award supports a cohort of three Fuller Fellows each year for extended leadership training and professional development, a study tour and seminars with leading peacebuilding experts and institutions in the United States, a professional development grant to support their individually tailored projects or advance professional goals, and extended engagement with LeadEx and the Foundation’s Peace and Stability programs.

 LankaCorps